ralismark/ralismark.github.io/_posts/2021-05-10-ownership.md

     return out;
   }

 ### ↓ We detach the tail of the list and transfer it to the call of list_sum.
-This function then gives us back a list (hopefully the one we passed to it) vai a struct pair.
+This function then gives us back a list (hopefully the one we passed to it) via a struct pair.
   struct pair inner = list_sum(list->next);
       list->next = 0;